Ars-Digitale/java-21-study-guide/docs/module-01/basic-building-blocks.md

 Such a class can only be declared as public or package-private (i.e., with no access modifier).

-A single file, however, may contain more than one class definition.
-In this case, only one class can be declared public, and the file name must match that class.
+A single file, however, may contain more than one class definition. **In this case, only one class can be declared public, and the file name must match that class**.

 **Nested class**, which are classes declared inside another class, can declare any access modifier: public, protected, private, default (package-private).